Answer all the questions

 The correct answer is:

-⭐ In the short run, a company can only increase production by using more labor and materials.
-Fixed factors like machines or buildings cannot be changed in the short run, so the only way to produce more is by adding more of the variable factors, like workers and raw materials.
+In the short run, a company can only increase production by adding more workers and raw materials.
+Things like buildings or machines (called "fixed factors") cannot be changed quickly, so the only way to make more is by using more of the things that can change easily, like workers and materials.

 Explanation: